Sean's Blog

 Conclusion

-VectorChord is the clear winner - providing superior performance and better developer experience (pre-filtering and better defaul settings).
+VectorChord is a good choice - providing superior performance and better developer experience (pre-filtering and better default settings).
 The vchordrq index is for most use cases the ideal choice as it delivers great performance and handles data distribution drift better than diskann indices.
-Using an ANN index only starts to make sense for huge numbers of vectors (over 10 million).
+Using an ANN index only starts to make sense for big numbers of vectors (over 1 million).

 References